We develop digital tools and solutions for the City of the Future

 Data analysis and data visualisation

-The data that city administration acquires on all aspects of life create a mosaic of our lives.
-It becomes particularly vivid when the data are also visualised: for example, added to a map of Berlin or made available as charts or graphs.
-Such data in action provide Berliners with more insight in the truest sense of the word and open up an opportunity for greater togetherness.
+The data gathered by the city administration covering all aspects of life in the city create a mosaic describing our day-to-day lives.
+This picture becomes particularly vivid when the data are also visualised, for example as a map of Berlin or as striking charts and graphs.
+Such data in action provide Berliners with more insight in the truest sense of the word and open up greater possibilities for social cohesion.

-We regularly analyse and visualise interesting the open datasets that tell us something about living in Berlin.
-Accordingly, the spectrum of topics is broad: from rental bike tours around Berlin to an overview of the day care programmes in the city and the water quality at Berlin’s lakes and beaches.
+We regularly analyse and visualise interesting open datasets that tell us something about living in Berlin.
+Accordingly, the spectrum of topics is broad: from bikeshare usage throughout Berlin to an overview of the day care centers in the city and the water quality at Berlin’s lakes and beaches.

 Digitalisation has provided an opportunity to redesign many areas and establish more effective workflows and processes.
-People don’t have to adjust their needs to fit what is on offer.
-Instead, custom-tailored digital tools can be developed – often, in a transparent process with others.
-Public administrations in particular are faced with a major transformation process and should leverage prototyping in order to start digitalising public life with an orientation to the common good.
+People don’t have to adjust their needs based on what solutions are actually available.
+Instead, customised digital tools can be developed, often in a transparent process with others.
+Public administrations in particular face a major transformation process and should leverage prototyping in order to start digitalising public life with an orientation toward the common good.

-Our Gieß den Kiez (Water the trees in your neighbourhood) project is one example of what is possible.
-We provide Berliners with an overview of their city trees and much information around the trees, and we encourage everyone to water them together.
+Our Gieß den Kiez (“Water your neighbourhood”) project is one example of what is possible.
+We provide Berliners with an overview of their city trees and information about them, and we encourage locals to come together to water these trees.

 Testing and developing open source for the Smart City

 Whenever possible, we use open source software for our projects.
 Open source software offers free source codes that anyone can develop further for their own applications.
-They are particularly suitable for participatory urban development orientated to the common good.
+This type of software is particularly well-suited for participatory urban development that is centered around the common good.

-For example, we have open source software that is useful for the organisation of association work.
-We compile it on the website in one digital location and invite associations and non-profit organisations in Berlin to call up and use the software programs via the website.
-We pass on the experience that we acquire in the process to Berlin’s city administration and urban society.
+For example, we have open source software that is useful for the organisation of volunteer-based initiatives and honorary work.
+We compile these resources on the website in one digital location and invite associations and non-profit organisations in Berlin to access the software programs via the website.
+The experiences and knowledge we gain in the process are passed on to the city administration and other city actors so that they can learn and benefit from them.

 Openness is a key principle of our work

-We always share the results of our work on our Github account, making it available for open access.
-This brings transparency to our work and advances the further development of non-commercial software at the same time.
+We always share the results of our work on our Github account, ensuring they are accessible to all.
+This both brings transparency to our work and advances the further development of non-commercial software.